mango63/bukkit-Docker/README.md

 For players to start building get them to issue the command /start

+docker ecec -it bukkit_1 bash then

+# change in each container once created due to custom file being overridden on first boot

 to change Logo background:
  1. go to bukkit\plugins\dynmap\web\css
  2. Edit line 327 change color to desired color